enverbashirov/YOLOv3-mMwave-Radar/README.md

 ## TODO

-- Finish training input pipeline
+- Input pipeline
 - Save the model and get the weights on mmwave data
-- Finish training output pipeline
+- Output pipeline
 - Get output frames

 ## ChangeLog

+22.02.2021 - EB
+- Input doesn't match the parameter size for some reason
+- Rest of the input pipelining is done!

 16.02.2021 - EB
-- yolotrain.py not quite working at the moment, almost there
+- ``yolotrain.py`` not quite working at the moment, almost there
 - bb are a part of the filename now
 - Dataset shuffling for train and test sets